-- crontab: Skip crontab check.
-Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - license: Skip license related checks. - version: Skip version checks. - excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH. - masterid: Skip check to ensure ServerID of master starts with 'master'.
+- \ crontab: Skip crontab check.
+Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - \ excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH. - \ license: Skip license related checks. - \ masterid: Skip check ensuring ServerID of master starts with 'master'. - \ offline\db: Skip checks that require a healthy offline\db. - \ p4root: Skip checks that require healthy P4ROOT db files. - \ p4t\files: Skip checks for existence of P4TICKETS and P4TRUST files. - \ version: Skip version checks.

-As an alternative to using the '-skip' command, the shell environment variable VERIFY_SDP_SKIP_TEST_LIST can be set to a comma-separated list of test names to skip.
+As an alternative to using the '-skip' command, the shell environment variable VERIFY\SDP\SKIP\TEST\LIST can be set to a comma-separated list of test names to skip.
 Using the command line parameter is the best choice for temporarily skipping tests, while specifying the environment variable is better for making permanent exceptions (e.g. always excluding the crontab check if crontabs are not used at this site).
-The variable should be set in /p4/common/config/p4_N.vars.
+The variable should be set in /p4/common/config/p4\N.vars.

-If the '-skip' option is provided, the VERIFY_SDP_SKIP_TEST_LIST variable is ignored (not appended to).
+If the '-skip' option is provided, the VERIFY\SDP\SKIP\TEST\LIST variable is ignored (not appended to).
 So it may make sense to reference the variable on the command line.
 For example, if the value of the variable is 'crontab', to skip crontab and license checks, you could specify: